Grazhdanskaya Oborona: 2019–2020

 In 2019, the group reformed and announced a tour to celebrate its 35th anniversary, with Letov replaced by various collaborators, such as Igor Zhevtun (who substituted for Letov on some songs on Instruktsiya po vyzhivaniyu due to Letov having lost his voice), Oleg Sudakov (who managed Kommunizm) and Ryabinov.

 The final concert of the tour took place on 23 February 2020 at the Glastonberry club in Moscow.
 This also proved to be Ryabinov's final public appearance – he died of a stroke several weeks later on 16 March, aged 55.

+The tour caused controversy as Natalia Chumakova did not want to participate and strongly denounced it on her social media platforms.